 In dismounting the automatic transmission from a car, proceed as follows:

 - 1. Disconnect battery ground cable from terminal. - 2.
-Disengage torsion shaft from accelerator linkage. - 3.
 Jack up car and support it on safety stands.
 We recommend a hydraulic hoist or open pit be utilized, if available.

 Observe all safety regulations.